Neat-Lang/neat/doc/sphinx/manual.rst

     class Bar : Foo
     {
-        // "override" must be specified, to indicate that a parent method is being redefined override int get() { return 7; }
+        // "override" must be specified, to indicate
+        // that a parent method is being redefined. override int get() { return 7; }
     }